 ” ..the soprano Monika Jalili is mining to impressive effect the pop music of pre-revolution Iran…” – New York Times

-Iran…1950s-1970s…poetic songs popularized on radio and in films…then completely banned in 1979 at the time of the Iranian Revolution…branded as western and unreligious.
-Infused with new blood, new instrumentations, new arrangements, these are the songs that Monika Jalili has awakened and brought back to life.
+Iran…1950s-1970s…poetic songs popularized on radio and in films…then completely banned in 1979 at the time of the Iranian Revolution…branded as western and heretical.
+Infused with new blood, new instrumentations, new arrangements, these are the songs that Monika Jalili has awakened and brought back to life with love.

-Having just dazzled audiences at a sold-out concert on December 6, 2018 in at Libby Gardner Hall in Salt Lake City, Utah while premiering her music with the Utah Philharmonia Orchestra together with her ensemble of violin, guitar, cello and percussion, Monika is taking this music to new levels.
+Having just performed a sold-out concert on December 6, 2018 in at Libby Gardner Hall in Salt Lake City, Utah while premiering her music with the Utah Philharmonia Orchestra together with her ensemble, Monika is taking this music to new levels.
 Performances include the Kennedy Center, Lincoln Center, United States Naval Academy, Gallivan Center in Salt Lake City, The Smithsonian’s Freer and Sackler Galleries in Washington D.C., and sold-out concerts at the Place des Arts in Montreal with The Montreal Symphony Orchestra.

 With lyrics in Persian, and various other dialects from Iran, along with translations in English and French, the music is almost completely western in style, with hints of traditional Persian music.
 It is very lyrical, with both romantic ballads as well as high energy pieces.